Sertainty/.github/profile/README.md

    - Includes Services and UXL scripting capabilities
    - 2 additional technology guides - Sertainty Services Guide and Sertainty Scripting Guide

-  Target release date is June 1, 2026.
+  Target release date for v5.0 is June 1, 2026; v26.0 will follow later in the quarter.

 # Licensing and contact info